SpareCores/sc-www/src/assets/articles/67pct-cost-saving-at-adtech-company.md

   <p>CPU and memory usage of job monitored every few seconds</p>
 </div>

-Once the required/optimal vCPUs and memory was defined, we listed the matching instance types, ordered by cost per performance using the <a href="https://github.com/bra-fsn/cloudperf" target="_blank" rel="noopener"> `cloudperf` Python package</a> that we developed for
+Once the required/optimal vCPUs and memory were defined, we listed the matching instance types, ordered by cost per performance using the <a href="https://github.com/bra-fsn/cloudperf" target="_blank" rel="noopener"> `cloudperf` Python package</a> that we developed for